2-factor authentication with gitolite (deprecated)

 Core concepts

-Once 2-factor authentication is enabled for a git repository, any write operation from an IP address that hasn’t been 2-factor validated will be rejected with a message like the following:
+Once 2-factor authentication is enabled for a git repository, any write operation from ssh session that hasn’t been 2-factor validated will be rejected with a message like the following:

 remote: User not enrolled with 2-factor authentication.